Table of Contents

 K-Means

-The first method discussed here is one of the most commonly used – K-Means.
-K-means clustering is a method that splits the initial set of points (objects) into groups, using distance measure, which represents a distance from the given point of the group to the group's centre representing a group's prototype - centroid.
+The first method discussed here is one of the most commonly used – K-means.
+K-means clustering is a method that splits the initial set of points (objects) into groups, using distance measure, representing a distance from the given point of the group to the group's centre representing a group's prototype: centroid.
 The result of the clustering is N points grouped into K clusters, where each point has assigned a cluster index, which means that the distance from the point of the cluster centroid is closer than the distance to any other centroids of other clusters.
 Distance measure employs Euclidian distance, which requires scaled or normalised data to avoid the dominance of a single dimension over others.
-The algorithm steps schematically are represented in the following figure:
+The algorithm steps schematically are represented in the following figure 1:

 In the figure: